jsmnal/SinglePageAppDjango/README.md

 # BookApp
-Single Page App Practice Project with Django. <br>
+Single Page App practice project with Django. <br>
 You can add, delete and edit books listed in the front page ordered by title.

 ![](screenshots/screenshot1.jpg)